Go to the Nature Institute’s home page

 This should not be taken as a reduction of the world to some sort of wispy, airy-fairy notion of human subjectivity.
 After all, this train of thought begins with the reality of human experience in all its full-bodied presence and solidity.
 That is what we should mean by “appearance”, since that is in fact the nature of the appearances; it is how they present themselves to consciousness.

-If, in fact, our cognition conjures up all around us the very body of the world — the “things themselves” that make up the world — then it seems that this cognition is actually a participation in the creative activity through which the world gains its powers of appearance, which may also be its powers of existence.
+I pointed out in the middle of the chapter how errant is the camera model of (visual) cognition.
+If, in fact, our cognition conjures up all around us the very body of the world — the “things themselves” that make up the world — then it seems that this cognition is actually a participation in the creative activity through which the world gains its powers of appearance, which may also be our participation in the creative activity through which things come to be in the deepest sense of their actual (as opposed to potential) presentation of themselves.

-Moreover, our development as language users my testify to the depth of our participation in the world’s manifestation of itself.
+Moreover, our development as language users may testify to the depth of our participation in the world’s manifestation of itself.
 For language is a pre-eminent example of the marriage of sense and thought, and many ancient traditions hold that the world was spoken (or sung) into existence.

 Lastly, I have pointed out that the world’s existing within an interior dimension can also counter the self-doubt by which so many question the significance of human life against the backdrop of the vastness of the universe.
+In the interior dimension our own inner being directly participates in that of the world.

 Far better to accept felt solidity as the quality it is where we can actually feel it — which is everywhere in the world around us — instead of transferring it to a notional realm of theoretical constructs where we cannot feel it or coherently speak of it.
+This willingess to stick with the experiential ideal of science involves no disruption of our scientific understanding.

-3. “But the science we already have works — nearly miraculously!”
+4. “But the science we already have works — nearly miraculously!”
 This is emphatically true.
 It works because working is just about the sole intent of the methods of those sciences whose working impresses us so much.
 But technological savvy — making things that work — is a very different matter from a fundamental understanding of the character of the world we live in.
 Finding ways to manipulate the world successfully is not at all the same as understanding what sort of things we are manipulating and how we might relate to them beyond our capacity for manipulation.

 In many situations mere trial and error is sufficient for successful manipulation.
 Often sufficient, too, are scientific models that are known to falsify reality in one way or another.
 John Dalton’s theory of the indivisible, indestructible atom and Niels Bohr’s theory of the “solar-system” atom both served to further the manipulative powers of science, and both found crucial application in the experimental domains from which they were derived.
 But neither of them would possess any respectability if seriously put forward as the best summation of our understanding today.